Skip to main content

 Shorter Working Year scheme

-You can take up to 13 weeks unpaid leave each year under the Shorter Working Year scheme (SWY).
+You can take up to 13 weeks unpaid leave each year under the Shorter Working Year (SWY) scheme.

 Aim of the scheme

-The scheme aims to give workers a better work-life balance.
+The scheme is designed to help you achieve a better work–life balance.

-Under the scheme, you can apply to take leave to balance work and outside commitments including childcare.
+Under the scheme, you can apply to take leave to help you manage your work and personal commitments, including childcare.

-One of the benefits of the scheme is that parents may take leave at the same time as school holidays.
+One of the benefits is that you may be able to take this leave at the same time as school holidays.

 Amount of leave